Group Classes vs Personal Training: Which Wins for You?

 How we structure the choice at Persistence Athletics

 When a new member walks into Persistence, the default recommendation is a free first class.
 The free class is a group class, specifically because it is the right starting point for most goals.
+Trial slots are Saturday at 8:00 AM and weekday evenings at 6:30 PM, Fridays at 6:00 PM.
 About 70 percent of members start in group, stay in group, and never need PT.
 That is a feature, not a failure.

 For the 30 percent who need more, we recommend personal training starting with a 5 to 10 session block.
 The full menu and rate breakdown is on our pricing page.
 For deeper context on the Belltown PT market, our Belltown personal trainer page covers the broader landscape.

-The structural rule we follow: never push PT on a member whose goal can be met by group.
-The cost difference is large and the marginal benefit for most general-fitness goals is small.
-We make more revenue per PT client, but the right call for most members is the cheaper option, and we tell them that.
+The rule we follow: never push PT on a member whose goal can be met by group.
+We make more revenue per PT client, but the right call for most members is the cheaper option, and we tell them that to their face.

 Frequently Asked Questions